thiolivrr/thiolivrr/README.md

 # About Me

-I am a computer science student currently focusing on studying **Functional Programming**.
+I am a computer science student currently focusing on **Functional Programming**.

 You can find me at
 - 👤 [LinkedIn](https://www.linkedin.com/in/thiolivrr/)